xdai-nyu/xdai-nyu.github.io/projects/nextframe.md

 **Members** Siwen Pang, Zhengyang Xie, Deqi Kong, Zhaonan Xu, Zichong Xu

+### Prototype Update 11/09/2025

+**Link for the prototype:** https://ai.studio/apps/drive/1NLD1l5uP7gGpdEzP7JJrYZxtLBt0IWlE

+**Link for the video:** https://drive.google.com/file/d/11rSfw_XTsgUwNzhms_qZMIByOQNmjc6l/view?usp=drive_link

+This update addresses some issues while introducing new features.
+We've resolved the AI chatbot's tendency to provide overly extensive responses at once.
+The chatbot now guides users step-by-step through portfolio creation.
+Additionally, we've optimized the chat window by limiting it to three questions—selected randomly from the Q&A pool.
+Users can refresh these questions if they're unsatisfied with the current selection.

+Most importantly, we've introduced a canvas feature.
+After users input their information, the canvas on the right will help them summarize the content.
+This prevents users from getting lost in lengthy information exchanges.
+That covers all the updates in this release.

 ### Target Learning Audience 10/14/2025
 High school & College students who are making ***an art portfolio***